 Ensure your gadget is compatible with the local current before using an AC plug adapter to connect it to a foreign nation.
 If not, you risk breaking or damaging the gadget.

-How Do You Charge a Lithium Ion Battery Without a Charger?
+How Do You Charge a Lithium Battery Without a Charger?

 How Long Do Rechargeable Batteries Last?